Find out about the documents the court sends you if your landlord wants to evict you and how you can respond.

 The court could send you the summons separately at a later date.

-If your landlord uses the accelerated possession procedure, you will not be sent details of a court hearing.
+If your landlord uses the accelerated possession procedure, you won't be sent details of a court hearing.

 If you send in a defence form, the court may set a date for a court hearing.
 The court should give you at least 21 days' notice of the hearing.